Back to Top

 How to use GraphQL in php

-GraphQL is a Query Language for the API’s or we can say GraphQL is an application layer query language.
+GraphQL is a Query Language for Application programming interface (API’s) or we can say GraphQL is an application layer query language.

 In short GraphQL is a modern way to fetch data from API calls.